Home Compare ICG.L vs PKO.WA

 ICG vs Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna: Which Stock Looks Stronger in 2026?

-Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna holds the cleaner structural position, with the lead spread across growth and profitability.
+Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 ICG does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna is in better shape — its trend is intact while ICG's trend has broken down.
 That puts structure and market broadly in agreement — Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 16 points in favour of Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna.
+The clearest separation starts in profitability, but growth adds another real layer to the result.
+The overall score gap is 25 points in favour of Powszechna Kasa Oszczednosci Bank Polski Spólka Akcyjna.

 Trajectory Similarity